anicrob/week-3-challenge/README.md

 6. Lastly, choose whether you would like special characters in your password.
 7. The password will appear within the "Your Secure Password" box.
 Feel free to copy this into your password manager.
 ## Credits
-Starter code provided by UNC Chapel Hill.
-The generatePassword() function and a few additional variables were created by Andrea Robbins.
+The CSS, HTML, and any element described by a comment that says "- provided in starter code" was provided by UNC Chapel Hill.
+Everything else was created by me.

+I had assistance with this assignment from Santi P (TA) and learning assistants.
-## Screenshots
+## Screenshot
 ![Screenshot](./assets/pw-generator-screenshot.png)
 ## Link to Repo and Deployed Application
 Link to Repo: https://github.com/anicrob/week-3-challenge

-Link to Deployed Application:
+Link to Deployed Application: https://anicrob.github.io/week-3-challenge/